adamjralph/training-platform/README.md

 ### To do

-> Add previously built quiz
 > Add training sections
+> Add "new learner added" notification
+> Create results page